-As can be noted from the table above the majority of the participants achieved a score more than 70%, in total 86% of the participants.
+As illustrated in the table above, the majority of the participants achieved a score of more than 70%, in total 86% of the participants.
 This indicator captures the complete success of ECARIS e-learning course in transmitting information to caregivers and their patients.
-Information that add value for the learners and the content is useful and relevant with the caregiver's inquiries-demands.
+Information that adds value for the learners and the content is useful and relevant in relation to the caregivers' inquiries-demands.

-After the piloting they also completed a Feedback form (Annex 1), about their learning experience the majority of them evaluated the course highly comprehensible, in terms of language and content, and liked the structure in Modules.
-Specifically, when asked whether they believed that the training had the following added value, they provided the following results:
+After the piloting they also completed a Feedback form (Annex 1), about their learning experience the majority evaluated the course as highly comprehensible, in terms of language and content, and liked the structure of the modules.
+Specifically, when asked whether they thought that the training had the following added value, they provided the following results:

-- 100% of respondents agreed that the training was helpful to improve their knowledge about Chronic Kidney Disease (CKD) and End Stage Renal Disease (ESRD) - 100% of respondents agreed that the training was helpful to improve their knowledge how to medicate a patient with CKD or ESD - 87,5% of respondents agreed that the training was helpful to improve their skills on how to manage CKD and ESRD in daily activities (diet, exercise) - 72% of respondents agreed that the training was helpful to teach the different types of vascular accesses - 78% of respondents agreed that the training was helpful to describe how to prevent co-morbidity in patient with CKD0 - 78% of respondents agreed that the training was helpful to highlight the importance of clear and positive communication with the patient and health - 69% of respondents agreed that the training was helpful to resume all the support services which
+- 100% of respondents agreed that the training was helpful to improve their knowledge about Chronic Kidney Disease (CKD) and End Stage Renal Disease (ESRD) - 100% of respondents agreed that the training was helpful to improve their knowledge on how to medicate a patient with CKD or ESD - 87,5% of respondents agreed that the training was helpful to improve their skills on how to manage CKD and ESRD in daily activities (diet, exercise) - 72% of respondents agreed that the training was helpful to teach the different types of vascular accesses - 78% of respondents agreed that the training was helpful to describe how to prevent co-morbidity in patients with CKD0 - 78% of respondents agreed that the training was helpful to highlight the importance of clear and positive communication with the patient and their health - 69% of respondents agreed that the training was helpful to resume all the support services which can help the carers and patients